markdias/myai-notes/README.md

 - **Dark/Light Mode**: Toggle between themes, with automatic system preference detection
 - **Minimalist Design**: Clean, distraction-free interface focused on productivity
 - **Responsive**: Works on desktop and mobile devices
-- **Published Notes Drawer**: Curate selected notes into a dedicated, distraction-free panel that surfaces concise snippets and opens the full published Markdown in a dedicated reader with a back button to return to editing
+- **Published Notes Drawer**: Curate selected notes into a dedicated, distraction-free panel that surfaces concise snippets and opens the full published Markdown in a dedicated reader that temporarily replaces the sidebar and editor, with a back button to return to editing
 - **Expanded Note Toggle**: Collapse the AI output when you just want to focus on the saved version

 ### Customization